A Doula supports the whole family while they recover from childbirth and get to grips with early parenting.

-She is there to support both parents, making sure that your chosen birth partner is about to give you the love and support you need from them, whilst being cared for him/herself.
-A doula is a supportive labour companion giving encouragement and reassurance, as well as attending to practical needs.
-She is there to help you feel safe, secure and well cared for emotionally throughout the whole journey.
-A doula won’t leave you alone unless you ask her , wants to make sure you have enough information to make decisions about your clinical care and to make the birth of your baby as positive event as possible – however your baby is born.
+She is there to support both parents, making sure that your chosen birth partner is available to give you the love and support you need from them, whilst being cared for themselves.
+She is there to help you feel safe and well cared for emotionally throughout the whole journey.
+A doula won’t leave you alone unless you ask her to.
+She wants to make sure you have enough information to make decisions about your clinical care and to make the birth of your baby as positive an event as possible – however your baby is born.

-She will not replace your partner, unless you wish it, but will be a support to you both as a couple.
+She will not replace your partner, unless that is what you want, but will support you both.
 She is not medically trained and will not replace or interfere with the midwife or doctor.
-The care we offer is complementary to that of your midwife.
+The support we offer is complementary to that of your maternity care team.

 After the birth she will remain until you are comfortable with your newborn.
-She will usually help begin your breastfeeding partnership with your baby if that is your chosen feeding method.
-She will leave as soon as you are ready for some privacy.
+She may support you with the first feed, fetch you food and drink and will leave as soon as you are ready for some privacy.

-There are tangible and practical reasons why mothers feel overwhelmed.
-Extended families that might once have helped out are now far flung, economic demands might keep partners or other family members from being as available or flexible as they might like to be, mothers may have to juggle maternal and wage earning roles earlier and more often.
-In addition the percent of women having a caesarean birth has increased.
+There are real reasons why mothers often feel overwhelmed.
+Extended families that might once have helped out are now far flung.
+Economic demands might keep partners or other family members from being as available or flexible as they might like to be.
+Mothers may have to juggle parenting and work outside the home.
+In addition, the percentage of women having a caesarean birth has increased, which brings extra challenges.